Regions of Bregasland

 More common in Bregasland than perhaps anywhere else are herb gardens and mana sites.
 Bregasland is an eerie place, and the people who live there have a well deserved reputation for mysterious lore and uncommon wisdom.

 The least common resource in Bregasland is likely to be a mine - outside of Gravenmarch, the marshes are simply too wet and too lacking in mineral wealth to easily justify a mine.
-Of course, any character can choose any sort of personal resource - its simply easier to explain some choices in Bregasland than others.
+Of course, any character can choose any sort of personal resource - it's simply easier to explain some choices in Bregasland than others.

 Further Reading